Major Update

 GIAC Public Cloud Security

-The GIAC Public Cloud Security (GPCS) certification validates a practitioner's ability to secure the cloud in both public cloud and multi cloud environments.
+The GIAC Public Cloud Security (GPCS) certification validates a practitioner's ability to secure the cloud in both public and multi cloud environments.
 GPCS-certified professionals are familiar with the nuances of AWS, Azure, GCP and have the skills needed to defend each of these platforms.

 • Evaluation and comparison of public cloud service providers